 Share Repurchases

-- In November 2024, the Board of Directors approved a $300 million increase to the existing securities repurchase program, bringing the total remaining authorization to $303.7 million.
+- In November 2024, the Board of Directors approved a $300 million increase to its existing securities repurchase program, resulting in $303.7 million remaining available under the program.

 Share Issuance